Updated on December 13, 2024

 2. Canker Sores (Aphthous Ulcers)

-People with canker sores may also have sores elsewhere in their mouths, not just on their tongues.
+Canker sores are painful, small spots with a yellow or white center and a red border.
+People with this condition may also have sores elsewhere in their mouths, not just their tongues.
 It’s common to experience burning or tingling sensations in the affected area a few days before the sores appear.

 Most canker sores resolve on their own after a few days to weeks.
 OTC treatments like gels or ointments can also help you with the condition.